neilbrown/edlib/DOC/Developer/06-rendering.md

   the width and half the height, but to be as large as possible.
 With noupscale this calculation never makes the image larger than the native size of the image, only the same size or smaller.
+- "hide" - the text affected by this attribute is not rendered at all.
+   If any other attribute is active with the same or higher priority, "hide" becomes ineffective.

 ### lib-markup